baggariSiva/static/README.md

 <img src="images\screenshot-1.jpg" alt="screenshot of the Static app" width="100%" />

-# Steps to clone this repository and run locally
+# Steps to clone this repository

 ### Step 1: Clone this repository